FollowTheProcess/pytoil/docs/config.md

 # GitHub username:$ YourGitHubUsername
 # GitHub personal access token:$ YourTokenHere
 # Absolute path to your projects directory:$ /Users/you/projects
+# Use VSCode to open projects with?:$ True
 ```

 </div>